 Best Muay Thai Books

 I love to read.
 Books present different aspects of a topic that you won’t necessarily find in other medium.
-We watch the fights; we follow social media accounts; we train at different gyms.
-But even with the most physical and experiential activities such as Muay Thai, I find that books offer additional insights that I may not get during training.
+We watch the fights; follow social media accounts; and train at different gyms.
+But even with the most physical and experiential activities, I find that Muay Thai books offer additional insights that I may not get during training.

 As the sport becomes increasingly global, there are now more Western fighters who blog and write about their experience training Muay Thai.
 This is a blessing for practitioners around the world who may not have the luxury of training in Thailand or under experienced-qualified trainers.